Long Beach has many reasons to be proud of its local schools.

 National PTA Honor - Long Beach's Marshall Academy of the Arts earned a National PTA School of Excellence Award for building effective family-school partnerships.

-Advanced Placement College Prep Tests - Students here signed up for more than 14,000 Advanced Placement college-level exams in 2017, an increase of 85 percent in four years.
-This significant increase occurred after concerted efforts to increase access to AP courses and tests.
+Advanced Placement College Prep Tests - Students here signed up for more than 15,000 Advanced Placement college-level exams in 2018, an increase of 6 percent over the prior year.
+The number of AP exams taken has grown steadily for the past 15 years as LBUSD has earned national recognition from the College Board and others for increasing access to AP courses and tests.

 Exemplary Attendance -State Superintendent of Public Instruction Tom Torlakson recognized LBUSD as a model of how to improve attendance and reduce the number of dropouts.